Sabarish Ayyappan, MBBSThe James Cancer Center

 I have presented my research at national and international conferences-including the annual meetings of the American Society of Hematology (ASH) and the American Society of Clinical Oncology (ASCO)-and I have received multiple awards for my work, including the 2016 ASH Abstract Achievement Award and the Bristol-Myers Squibb Oncology Fellows Training Research Award.

 I am excited about the prospect of developing research-based treatments that provide better outcomes with fewer side effects for patients.
 I enjoy working with my highly accomplished colleagues at the OSUCCC - James, and I am stimulated by the compassionate care and unselfish support we offer to those who come here for help.

 Tamilnadu, India, India

 - Department of Internal Medicine

 The James Cancer Hospital and Solove Research Institute

 460 West 10th Avenue, Columbus, Ohio 43210

 Consulting and Related Relationships

 At The Ohio State University Wexner Medical Center, we support a faculty member’s research and consulting in collaboration with medical device, research and/or drug companies because a faculty member’s expertise can guide important advancements in the practice of medicine and improve patient care.
 In order to provide effective management of these relationships, the university requires annual disclosures from all faculty members with external interests related to their university responsibilities.
-As of 3/28/2017, Dr. Ayyappan has reported no financial relationships with medical device, research and/or drug companies.
+As of 3/26/2018, Dr. Ayyappan has reported no relationships with companies or entities.